cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

 Over the course of this tutorial, we will create the following:

-- log out button
+- log in and log out buttons
-- `photo` Card
+- a `photo` Card that has some secret data
-- Grants and permissions
+- Grants, groups, and permissions for anonymous and logged-in users

 ## Prerequisites

-Before you get started, you should read through [Grants](../../grants/), and you should have done some of the other tutorials like [the quick start](../../getting-started/) and [Movie List](../movielist-tutorial/)
+Before you get started, you should read through [Grants](../../grants/), and you should have done some of the other tutorials like [the quick start](../../getting-started/) and [Movie List](../movielist-tutorial/).

-You will also need a free account on [GitHub](https://github.com) in order to complete the Bonus section.
+If you have already made a Card that you want to add permissions to, you can skip to [Add log in and log out buttons](./#Add-log-in-and-log-out-buttons)

 ## Create the project files